How to Find Your EIN Number? (Step by Step Guide)

 "Businesses with employees must have an EIN to conduct business in any state.
 Non-employers who run a partnership or corporation must also obtain one."

-How to Find Your EIN Number?
+How to Find Your Company's EIN?

 1. Check EIN Confirmation Letter